-Cold Spray (CS) deposition of protective coatings is an environmentally friendly and field-deployable process, that is capable of replacing electroplating processes.
-Originally developed in the 1990’s, this additive manufacturing technique utilizes a high-pressure gas stream to carry powder particles through a converging-diverging de Laval nozzle where they are accelerated to supersonic velocities before impacting on a solid substrate, see Figure 1.
-The solid state process has no mechanism by which the powders will break down into more harmful versions of the elements, eliminating known exposures.
+The cold spray (CS) deposition of protective coatings provides an environmentally friendly and field deployable alternative process for electroplating.
+This additive manufacturing technique utilizes a high-pressure gas stream to carry powder particles through a converging-diverging de Laval nozzle where they are accelerated to supersonic velocities before impacting on a solid substrate to form a coating or a part layer.
+The process is completely solid state and as such has no mechanism by which the powders will break down into more harmful versions of the elements.

 In this SERDP project, Mr. Aaron Nardi and Dr. Vic Champagne from the U.S. Army Research Laboratory worked to advance the state-of-the-art for CS by developing a holistic approach to coating development and process optimization using advanced computational and analytical tools.
 This approach led to a better understanding of CS particle to substrate interaction and bonding mechanism and the compaction and consolidation of powders.
 It also resulted in the development of novel CS coating materials that can be used by the Department of Defense (DoD) and industry to replace chrome and nickel electroplating along with optimized process parameters and hardware.

 Finite element modeling was used to predict how powder modifications affected the resulting CS deposit.
 These mathematical simulations pointed to the powder compositions most likely to yield the desired deposit.
 Over 160 different spray trials were performed on different powder formulations.
 From these experiments, solutions for nickel as well as chrome replacements have been identified.
 In addition, it has been noted from several wear test data points that some CS deposits show improvements over chrome in some wear situations.